CBE544/CBE544-2019.github.io/ProjectDescription.md

 tar -zxvf FinalProject.tar.gz

 ```
-THESE FILES WILL BE UPLOADED BY THE END OF THE DAY ON 4/10.
-THE GITHUB PAGE WILL BE UPDATE AS SOON AS THESE FILES ARE AVAILABLE.

 In the FinalProject directory you should see some trajectory files and a directory called scripts which will be used for this project.
 In `FinalProject` directory create a `M-surf` and/or `M-subsurf` folder (M is the metal you are assigned, please check [Assignment](https://cbe544.github.io/Project_Assignments/)).
 For example, if you are assignemnt with Ni and you are running a surface calculation, please run the following command to create the directories: